aroberge/avantpy/roadmap.md

 - [ ] Command line option to convert from Python to dialect
   - This could be useful to quickly create test suites in a new dialect.
 - [ ] Command line option to convert from dialect to Python
-- [x] Command line option to show code in dialect and Python side by side, highlighting differences
 - [ ] GUI for above

 ## Testing

-- [x] Add test for console
 - [ ] Create comprehensive test for given dialect
-- [x] Add UPPERCASE English dialect
-  - [x] Add test for this

 ## Integrating with other programs